mendenm/flexible_flyer/README.md

 * Stainless Steel nails (the cheapest option, by far!)
 	* for example, [Fastener USA](https://www.fastenerusa.com/nails/hand-drive-nails/finishing/1-1-2-x-15-gauge-304-stainless-4d-finishing-nails-1lb.html).
 These can be cut to length.
-   * tubing for bearings can be found at (for example) [Fluorostore] (https://fluorostore.com/products/fractional-metric-ptfe-fluoropolymer-tubing).
+   * tubing for bearings can be found at (for example) [Fluorostore](https://fluorostore.com/products/fractional-metric-ptfe-fluoropolymer-tubing).

 * Side-load bearings to insert in joints if extra clearance is left in the phalanges can be obtained from [Igus](http://www.igus.com), part number A160T-5-100G.
 This item, for about $13.00, is 1 meter of 100 mm wide, 0.5 mm thick, adhesive-backed self-lubricating plastic tape.
 One spool should make between 50 and 100 hands, so it adds no significant cost.